 2009: The Washington Post features reviews of books by Jewish authors and/or of special interest to Jewish readers including “Enemies of the People: My Family's Journey to America” by Kati Marton

-2009: In Washington D.C., opening night of Hyman S. & Freda Bernstein Jewish Literary Festival
+2009: Dr. T. Alan Hurwitz was “selected as the 10th President of Gallaudet University.”2009: In Washington D.C., opening night of Hyman S. & Freda Bernstein Jewish Literary Festival

 2009: In an opinion piece published today in The Times and Democrat newspaper, Bamberg County GOP Chairman Edwin Merwin and Orangeburg County Chairman James Ulmer defended the fiscal policies of U.S. Senator Jim DeMint, by saying he was "like Jews who are wealthy got that way not by watching dollars, but instead by taking care of the pennies and the dollars taking care of themselves."